ynab/asdf-action/README.md

 GitHub Action that installs and configures [asdf](https://asdf-vm.com/) version >= 0.16.

+Only the asdf binary is installed and you will need to install any needed asdf plugins separately and then run `asdf install` to actually install all your runtimes defined in your `.tool-versions` file.

 This action supports Linux (AMD) and macOS (ARM) runners.

 ## Example usage